 3. Assess Your Swimming Skills

-• Know Your Limits: Be honest about your swimming abilities.
+• Know Your Limits: Be honest about your swimming ability.
 If you are not a strong swimmer, avoid going too far from shore or venturing into deeper waters.

 • Take a Swimming Course: Consider enrolling in swimming and water safety courses to improve your skills and confidence in the water.